 Prohibited snacks will be sent home unopened.

-Healthy Options:
+Suggested Options:

-Fresh Fruit Pickles

-Fresh vegetables Pretzels
+Fresh fruit/fresh vegetables

-Cheese and crackers String cheese
+Cheese and crackers

+String cheese

+Pickles

+Pretzels

 The Grande Innovation Academy does not have the ability to supervise, nor, provide microwave oven use.
 Please do not send your scholar to school with a lunch that needs to be heated.
 Also, GIA does not have utensils.
 Please be sure to send your scholar to school with the appropriate utensils to eat lunch.
 Please be cognizant of the types of snacks sent to school.
 The Grande Innovation Academy requires that snack time be either a working or a recess snack, therefore please send snacks that are easy to open and consume without utensils.